-(a) Purchase of Securities.
-Subject to the satisfaction or waiver of the conditions set forth in Sections 6 and 7 below, at the Closing, the Company shall issue and sell to the Purchaser, and the Purchaser shall subscribe for and purchase from the Company, a number of ADSs representing [•] Class A Ordinary Shares (such ADSs, the "Securities").

-(b) Purchase Price.
-The purchase price shall be US\$[•] per ADS.
-The aggregate purchase price for the Securities (the "Aggregate Purchase Price") shall be US\$[•].
+- (a) Purchase of Shares.
+Subject to the satisfaction or waiver of the conditions set forth in Sections 6 and 7 below, the Company shall issue and sell to the Purchaser, and the Purchaser shall subscribe for and purchase from the Company on the Closing Date, the Securities (the "Closing"). - (b) Purchase Price.
+The per share purchase price shall be US\$0.5211 for each Class A Ordinary Share of the Company (the "Per Share Purchase Price"), being the volume-weighted average traded price of the Class A Ordinary Shares on Nasdaq for the thirty consecutive trading days immediately preceding the date of this Agreement.
+The aggregate purchase price for the Securities (the "Aggregate Purchase Price") shall be US \$30.000.000.